Stick-slip in a stack: how slip dissonance reveals aging: Experiments

-During stick intervals, microscopic events occur on the interfaces, propagating elastic waves across the system \cite{deGeus2019}.
+\textit{Creep effective temperature.} During stick intervals, microscopic events occur on the interfaces, propagating elastic waves across the system \cite{deGeus2019}.
 As we increase the number of interfaces in the system, we can expect that the overall mechanical noise created by the microscopic events also increases.
 If we speculatively interpret this mechanical noise as an effective temperature, we would expect a change of aging rate $B$ with $n$.
-Let us define the aging rate for a single event as $B_a \equiv \Delta \mu_a / \ln T_a$.
-Although the mean of $P(B_a)$ does not change with $n$ (see SI "Aging rate distributions"), we do find that the width of the distribution $P(B_a)$ is an increasing function of $n$ mainly for the lowermost interfaces ($i \leq 2$), as shown in \cref{fig:6a}.
+Let us define the aging rate for a single event as $B_a \equiv \Delta \mu_a / \ln (T_a / T_0)$ and associated probability distributions for all associated events (see \cref{fig:6a} for $a = 1$, and \cref{sec:SI:distributions} for the other interfaces).
+Although the mean of $P(B_a)$ does not change with $n$, we do find that the width of the distribution $P(B_a)$ is an increasing function of $n$ mainly for the lowermost interfaces ($i \leq 2$), as shown in \cref{fig:6b}.

 For the same interfaces ($i \leq 2$), we also observe distinctly different slip dynamics when $n > 1$.
-In particular, as $n$ increases, we find that interfaces $i = 1$ and $i = 2$ are increasingly more subject to slow slip, defined as sliding significantly slower than the slip events (see SI "Smooth sliding" for precise definition).
-These events are not accompanied by a macroscopic stress drop but rather just lead to a lower $\dot{F} > 0$, see \cref{fig:3a}.
-In \cref{fig:6b}, we measure the proportion of slow slip compared to the total sliding distance in an experiment, $R_\mathrm{slow}$.
-It is computed by comparing the total sliding distance to the total slip accumulated during individual slip events ($\Delta R_a$), such that $R_\mathrm{slow} \equiv 1 - \int \Delta R_a / \Delta R$.
+In particular, as $n$ increases, we find that interfaces $i = 1$ and $i = 2$ are increasingly subject to slow slip, defined as sliding significantly slower than the slip events (see \cref{fig:6c} for an example and \cref{sec:SI:slow} for a quantitative characterization).
+Slow slip is not accompanied by a sudden macroscopic stress drop but rather by a slow decrease of $\dot{F}$.
+In \cref{fig:6d}, we estimate the fraction of slow slip $R_\mathrm{slow}$ compared to the total sliding distance $R_\mathrm{tot}$.
+It is computed by comparing $R_\mathrm{tot}$ to the total accumulated slip during individual slip events (sum of all slip events $\Delta R_a$), such that $R_\mathrm{slow} \equiv 1 - \sum \Delta R_a / R_\mathrm{tot}$.
 Once a slow slip event starts, it appears to be stopped only by slip events occurring either on the same interface or on any other interface.
 An increase in the effective temperature of the interface with $n$ could also act as a potential destabilization factor of the contacts at the interfaces, increasing the occurrence of slow slips with $n$.